kimtonyhyun/active_avoidance/docs/final_prep.md

 Open the apparatus firmware ([wheel_controller_sweep.ino](https://github.com/kimtonyhyun/active_avoidance/blob/master/wheel_controller_sweep/wheel_controller_sweep.ino)) in the Arduino IDE.

 Connect the Arduino to the computer using a USB cable.
-You may need to adjust the Arduino parameters (i.e. we are using the Arduino Mega 2560 board) in the "Tools" dropdown menu, as shown below:
+You may need to adjust the Arduino parameters (i.e. we are using the Arduino Mega 2560 board) in the "Tools" dropdown menu, as shown below.
+In particular, set the "Board", "Processor", "Port" appropriately (the exact COM # may differ from the screenshot):
 ![Arduino board settings](program_arduino.png)

 After setting the board parameters, upload the firmware ("sketch") onto the Arduino by "Sketch --> Upload (Ctrl+U)" drop down menu.